Antoine Semenyo: Early appearances and loans

 Semenyo signed his first professional contract in January 2018 and joined Bath City on a short-term loan.
 He scored six goals from 16 appearances for the National League South club before returning to Bristol City.
 He made his Bristol City debut on the final day of the 2017–18 season coming on as a second-half substitute for Lloyd Kelly in the 3–2 loss to Sheffield United at Ashton Gate.

 On 18 July 2018, Semenyo joined EFL League Two club Newport County on a season-long loan.
 He made his Newport debut in a 3–0 defeat against Mansfield Town on 4 August 2018 as a second-half substitute and scored his first goal for the club in a 4–1 EFL Cup first round win over Cambridge United.
 At Newport, he began to play on the wing rather than his original position of striker.
 On 6 January 2019, he played the full 90 minutes as Newport knocked Premier League club Leicester City out of the FA Cup in the third round with a 2–1 win.
 He also played the entirety of the 1–1 draw away at EFL Championship side Middlesbrough on 26 January.
 The following day, he was recalled by Bristol city after making 32 appearances in all competitions for the Welsh club.

 Upon his return to Bristol City he was allocated the shirt number 18 and named as a substitute for the EFL Championship match away to Blackburn Rovers on 9 February 2019.
-On 2 March, he appeared as a 53rd minute substitute for Callum O'Dowda in 1–1 draw with Preston North End and, seven days later, he made his first start for the club in a 1–0 home loss to Leeds United.
+On 2 March, he appeared as a 53rd-minute substitute for Callum O'Dowda in 1–1 draw with Preston North End and, seven days later, he made his first start for the club in a 1–0 home loss to Leeds United.
 On 27 April 2019, Semenyo controversially received his first career red card against Derby County for a challenge on Tom Huddlestone.
 In June 2019, he signed a new four-year contract with the club.

-After making eleven appearances for Bristol City in the first half of the 2019–20 season, Semenyo joined EFL League One club Sunderland on loan for the remainder of the season.
+After making eleven appearances for Bristol City, in the first half of the 2019–20 season, Semenyo was linked with a loan move to Sunderland, Doncaster Rovers and a return to Newport County.
+On 31 January 2020, Semenyo joined EFL League One club Sunderland on loan for the remainder of the season.
 He made seven appearances for Sunderland without scoring, making his only start in his final appearance at Bristol Rovers on 10 March 2020.
 After the season was curtailed by the COVID-19 pandemic, he returned to Bristol City.